 The concept of “sustainable development” was introduced by the American environmental scientist and author Lester R. Brown in 1981.
 It became internationally widespread in 1987 when the UN World Commission on Environment and Development launched the concept in the report “Our common future”.
 Norway’s then Prime Minister Gro Harlem Brundtland, who led the Commission, gave the term the following definition, which is still the most common definition of sustainable development:

-The Global Goals are the most ambitious sustainable development agenda that the countries of the world have ever adopted and exist to achieve four fantastic things by the year 2030:
+The Global Sustainable Development Goals constitute the most ambitious sustainable development agenda ever adopted and aims to realize four ambitious overall goals by the year 2030:

 - To eliminate extreme poverty

 - To reduce inequalities and unfairness in the world